What are the Fire Safety Regulations In England?

 | Phase 3 | Building Safety Act 2022 (Section 156 changes) | It updates and strengthens the existing fire safety rules for all buildings covered by the fire safety law. |

-| Phase 4 | Fire Safety (Residential Evacuation Plans) (England) Regulations 2025 | Will introduce mandatory Residential Personal Emergency Evacuation Plans (Residential PEEPs) for vulnerable residents and Building Emergency Evacuation Plans (BEEPs) for high-rise and higher-risk residential buildings.
-Coming into force 6 April 2026. |
+| Phase 4 | Fire Safety (Residential Evacuation Plans) (England) Regulations 2025 | Introduced mandatory Personal Emergency Evacuation Plans (PEEPs) for vulnerable residents and Building Emergency Evacuation Plans (BEEPs) for high-rise and risky residential buildings, that is effective from 6 April 2026. |

 What Do the Regulations Require Responsible Persons To Do?